dohliam/tocdown/README.md

+# tocdown - A table of contents generator for markdown

 tocdown is a general purpose table of contents generator that takes markdown as input.
-There is a command-line version written in Ruby and a Javascript version with identical functionality that can be embedded in a website.
+There is a command-line version written in Ruby and a Javascript version with identical functionality that can be used in a browser.

 * [1 Rationale](#rationale)
 * [2 Usage](#usage)